Walter Vogt (politician)

-Walter Vogt (born 28 November 1947) is a carpenter and politician from Liechtenstein who served in the Landtag of Liechtenstein from 2001 to 2005.
+Walter Vogt (born 28 November 1947) is a Liechtensteiner carpenter and politician who served in the Landtag of Liechtenstein from 2001 to 2005.

 He works as a carpenter and took over the carpentry business from his grandfather Andreas Vogt, which he expanded.
 In 1989, he founded the metalworking shop Vogt Fenstertechnik AG in Balzers.
 He was a deputy member of the Landtag from 1993 to 2001.
 He is a member of the Balzers referendum committee.